Facts about tax time procrastination

 Here’s a secret, you can beat it!

 In this day and age, there are programs that make bookkeeping easier to implement and understand.
 Small business owners are now acknowledging that technology can indeed simplify bookkeeping and are now using invoice generators, expense apps, and other software programs to help them.
-Now is indeed the time to say goodbye to traditional jotting down and keeping of records!
+Now is the time to say goodbye to traditional jotting down and keeping of records!

 Understanding the terms used in tax forms